Azulejo: 13th to 15th centuries

-These techniques were introduced into Portugal by King Manuel I after a visit to Seville in 1503.
-They were applied on walls and used for paving floors, such as can be seen in several rooms, and especially the Arab Room of the Sintra National Palace (including the famous cuenca tiles with the armillary sphere, symbol of king Manuel I).
+The same techniques were introduced into Portugal by King Manuel I after a visit to Seville in 1503.
+They were applied on walls and used for paving floors, as can be seen in several rooms, especially the Arab Room of the Sintra National Palace (including the famous cuenca tiles with the armillary sphere, symbol of king Manuel I).
 The Portuguese adopted the Moorish tradition of horror vacui ('fear of empty spaces') and covered the walls completely with azulejos.